Frequently Asked Questions

 Linux is prevalent in VFX, particularly in the larger studios where they build sophisticated automation pipelines that integrate multiple different software vendors' products together.
 These Linux-based pipelines are where the problem of conflicting versions most often manifests itself.
 This issue is made more complicated by the lack of standards across different Linux distros, hence our initial focus on Linux rather an any other OS.

-In 2020 we introduced support for macOS and Windows to encourage people to adopt and integrate more VFX and animation software regardless of their choice of operating system..
+In 2020 we introduced support for macOS and Windows to encourage people to adopt and integrate more VFX and animation software regardless of their choice of operating system.

-We partner with the Academy Software Foundation on many initiatives and the ASWF Docker project is an excellent resource providing easy to use Docker images of all the VFX Reference Platform components.
-These are created through an automated build system and you can consider the build process, and choice of compiler flags, as the canonical reference for build recipies.
+We partner with the Academy Software Foundation on many initiatives, and the ASWF Docker project is an excellent resource providing easy-to-use Docker images of all the VFX Reference Platform components.
+These are created through an automated build system, and you can consider the build process, and choice of compiler flags, as the canonical reference for build recipies.

 Ideally two months prior to SIGGRAPH is the time to have your library released so there is time for it to be considered for inclusion in the Reference Platform for the following year.
 That said, we will consider new library releases right up until the SIGGRAPH deadline, but cutting it too close may mean there is not enough time for the software vendors to fully evaluate the new version before we lock down and publish the final Reference Platform versions for the following year.